-Mr. Damon Penn began serving as the Assistant Administrator of the National Continuity Programs (NCP), Federal Emergency Management Agency (FEMA), in September 2009, where he is responsible for ensuring the Executive Branch of government can function under all conditions.
-He is also responsible for refining continuity at all levels of government.
-Mr. Penn also deployed to Haiti as the Department of Homeland Security (DHS) task force leader for assistance to the survivors of the 2010 earthquake and served as FEMA’s Deputy Director of Operations for Hurricane Sandy in 2011.
+Prior to Mr. Penn’s role in Response, he served as the Assistant Administrator of National Continuity Programs (NCP), from September 2009 to August 2015, where he was responsible for ensuring the Executive Branch of government could function under all conditions.
+He was also responsible for refining continuity at all levels of government.
+Mr. Penn also deployed to Haiti as the DHS task force leader for assistance to the survivors of the 2010 Earthquake and served as FEMA’s Deputy Director of Disaster Operations for Hurricane Sandy in 2011.
 He joined NCP after retiring from the U.S. Army as a Colonel.
-His military career included senior staff positions, leadership of an advisory team in Iraq, and brigade and battalion commands.
+His 30 year military career included senior staff positions, leadership of an advisory team in Iraq, and brigade and battalion commands.

 Mr. Penn studied at the U.S. Navy War College, earning a Master of Arts in National Security and Strategic Studies in 2003.
 He also earned a Master of Science in Administration from Central Michigan University in 1993 and a Bachelor of Science degree in Criminal Justice from the University of North Carolina, Charlotte in 1981.